XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/README.md

 | EPP (Energy Performance Preference) | 0x3F (focused on performance, but with decent battery saving)|
 | Performance Bias | 0x05 (focused on fair performance and high stability)|
 | Additional Energy Savings Options | Yes |

+### Fixing iServices
+One of the most important things that many people don't know how to properly set up is iServices.
+Actually, it's pretty easy if you do it **before** the installation.
+Just follow the [original guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) but generate the serial and inject it **before** you start installing macOS.
+This will save you a lot of time and will make iServices work right after the installation.

+### Secure Boot and ApECID
+If you're using [Itlwm](https://github.com/OpenIntelWireless/itlwm), you need to set SecureBootModel to Default.
+If you don't use that kext, you can have it set to the closest one that matches your SMBIOS for higher security.
+I used `j680` from **MacBookPro15,1** SMBIOS.

+You can also [generate your own ApECID](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#apecid) (stands for Apple Enclave Identifier) which is known as the "highest level of security".
+Used along with a custom SecureBootModel will make your device even more secure.

+### FileVault
+I won't cover this topic in the README, because I don't use FileVault, but it is possible to have it working on this laptop and most other machines.
+If you want to use it - follow the [guide](https://dortania.github.io/OpenCore-Post-Install/universal/security/filevault.html).

 ### Configure sleep
 ![Screenshot](img/sleep.png)